What Is Combivir?

 Always tell your physician about any prescription medications or herbal remedies you are taking.

-Medications that can adversely interact with Combivir include:
+Some of the medications that can adversely interact with Combivir include:

-- antiretroviral agents, such as zalcitabine (Hivid) and stavudine (Zerit)
+- antiretroviral agents, like stavudine (Zerit)

 - bone marrow suppression agents, such as ganciclovir (Cytovene and Cymevene), interferon alfa (Multiferon) or ribavirin (Copegus, Rebetol, Ribasphere, Vilona, Virazole)